As I continue my tour through the games of the early IBM PC days, there’s one game that probably helps define the era

 The Atari 400/800 cassette version of Bill Williams Necromancer

 Williams who had no prior computer experience got his first computer when his father, who was an engineer at General Motors, bought him an Atari 800 in the hope that he would write some useful software applications that could prove useful at the General Motors factories.

 Software applications weren’t all that inspiring and rather quickly Williams started experimenting with game mechanics, graphics, sound, and music instead.
 With games Williams immediately felt at home, game development came naturally to him and it didn’t take long before his very first game, Salmon Run was completed.

-While Williams didn’t have any idea how to publish his game, he fell over a magazine ad for the Atari Program Exchange, a program by Atari where amateurs and the like could submit their creations, if accepted the program would publish the title and be paying royalties.
+While Williams didn’t have any idea how to publish his game, he fell over a magazine ad for the Atari Program Exchange, a program by Atari where amateurs and the like could submit their creations, if accepted the program would publish the title and would pay royalties.
 Salmon Run was published in 1982 and its original and charming idea, great sound effects, and graphics led it to become one of the most successful titles on the program, it would also launch him as a monthly columnist in Softline Magazine.

 Salmon Run would come to describe Williams’ game development legacy, uniquely and charmingly original.